A ghost mechanism: An analytical model of abrupt learning in recurrent networks: Methodological details for reproducibility

-Finally, the rank-one RNN, despite being characterized by a single dynamical variable, has $O(N)$ parameters.
-This means there are far more knobs to turn, effectively creating redundancy and sloppy dimensions.
+A rank-one RNN, despite being characterized by a single dynamical variable, has $O(N)$ parameters.
+This means there are far more knobs to turn, effectively creating redundancy and loosely constrained parameters.
 Thus, we do not expect the critical learning rate in RNNs to follow Eq. \eqref{eq:critical}, as the RNNs are more expressive than the toy model.
-For example, they can learn to change the curvature of the ghost point as shown in Fig. \ref{fig:fig3}\textbf{A}.
-But, as shown in Fig. \ref{fig:figs1}, we did recover the same trend between the learning rates and the final loss function values.
+For example, they can learn to change the curvature of the ghost point as shown in Fig. \ref{figure3}\textbf{A}.
+But, as shown in Fig. \ref{figure6}\textbf{A}, we did recover the same trend between the learning rates and the final loss function values.

-For our analysis with increasing ranks in Fig. \ref{fig:figs2}, we used the RNNs described by Eq. \eqref{eq:rnn_eq}, but with the following output:
+For our analysis with increasing ranks in Fig. \ref{figure6}, we used the RNNs described by Eq. \eqref{eq:rnn_eq}, but with the following output: